Whitehill, Hampshire

-Whitehill is a village and civil parish in the East Hampshire district of Hampshire, England, on the historic highway (now the A325) between Petersfield and Farnham.
+Whitehill is a village and civil parish in the East Hampshire district of Hampshire, England, on the historic route (now the A325) between Petersfield and Farnham.
 It is 0.7 mi south of Bordon and covers an area of approximately 8 square miles.

 The nearest railway station is Liss, 4 mi south of the village.

 For more information on Whitehill-Bordon and the eco-town proposal, see Bordon.

 History

 Lying on the main road between Petersfield and Farnham, now the A325, there had been a hostelry, the Prince of Wales, at what was to become Whitehill.
-With the development of Bordon and Longmoor Military Camps between 1899 and 1903, Whitehill, lying between the two, began to develop.
+With the development of Bordon Camp and Longmoor Military Camp between 1899 and 1903, Whitehill, lying between the two, began to develop.

 Whitehill became a civil parish in 1928, having formerly been part of the parishes of Headley and Selborne.
 By 1931, the population of the civil parish was 4,661 in 631 households.
 In 1932 a police station and court house were built, but courts were later held at Alton.
 The parish council changed its name to Whitehill Town Council in 1991.
 Its area is approximately 8 square miles.